elixir-lang/elixir-lang.github.com/_posts/2014-03-26-elixir-v0-13-0-released.markdown

 The next months will also focus on integrating Elixir more tightly to OTP.
 During the keynote at Erlang Factory, [Catalyse Change](http://www.youtube.com/watch?v=Djv4C9H9yz4), Dave Thomas and I argued that are many useful patterns, re-implemented everyday by developers, that can make development more productive within the Erlang VM if exposed accordingly.

-That said, in the next months we plan to explore how to:
+That said, in the next months we plan to:

 * Integrate applications configuration (provided by OTP) right into Mix;
 * Provide an Elixir logger that knows how to print and format Elixir exceptions and stacktraces;
 * Properly expose the functionality provided by Applications, Supervisors, GenServers and GenEvents and study how they can integrate with Elixir.
 For example, how to consume events from GenEvent as a [stream of data](/docs/stable/Stream.html)?
 * Study how patterns like tasks and agents can be integrated into the language, often picking up the lessons learned by libraries like [e2](http://e2project.org/erlang.html) and [functionality exposed by OTP itself](http://erlang.org/doc/man/rpc.html);
+* Rewrite the Mix and ExUnit guides to focus on applications and OTP as a whole, rebranding it to "Building Apps with Mix and OTP";

+You can learn more about Elixir in our [Getting Started guide](/getting_started/1.html) and download this release in the [v0.13 announcement](https://github.com/elixir-lang/elixir/releases/tag/v0.13.0).